 What Does it Mean to Have a Leaky Gut?

-Balancing out your gut health will eliminate leaky gut syndrome and prevent nasties from entering your bloodstream.
+Balancing your gut health will eliminate leaky gut syndrome and prevent nasties from entering your bloodstream.

 Can Gut Bacteria be Restored?

 Absolutely.
-By learning how to rebuild gut flora via eating and lifestyle changes, your gut bacteria can be restored in a few months.
+Learning how to rebuild gut flora via eating and lifestyle changes can restore your gut bacteria in a few months.
 Something as simple as taking a daily probiotic supplement can vastly improve your gut bacteria.

 How to Rebuild the Good Bacteria in the Gut